Tacoma Rainiers Game Notes - vs. Oklahoma City

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880

-THE RAINIERS: Evened the series at two games apiece with a 9-3 victory over Oklahoma City on Friday night...Casey Lawrence logged his fourth quality start of the season with 6.0 innings of one-run baseball, allowing five hits and striking out two without a walk...the lone run he allowed came on a leadoff home run to Esteury Ruiz on the second pitch of the game...Tacoma took the lead in the bottom of the third inning as Harry Ford tied the game on an RBI single and Cade Marlowe put Tacoma up 2-1 with a sacrifice fly...the Rainiers put up four runs in the sixth inning, the first of which came as Miles Mastrobuoni scored on a wild pitch, followed by a three-run home run from Victor Robles, his first of the season, to give Tacoma a 6-1 lead...Tacoma tacked on three more runs in the seventh inning as Ben Williamson hit an RBI single and Samad Taylor poked a two-run double to the left field corner to make it 9-1...the Comets scored a pair in the ninth against Luke Jackson, who was making his Rainiers debut, but Jackson was able to finish off the 9-3 victory.
+SAMAD SWIPES HOME: In the first inning of Tacoma's 9-7 victory on Saturday, Rhylan Thomas and Samad Taylor pulled off a double steal, with Taylor swiping home...it's the second time this year that a Rainier has stolen home, as Taylor and Thomas pulled off the feat on July 19...Taylor joins Nashville's Freddy Zamora and Oklahoma City's Hunter Feduccia as the only Triple-A players with multiple steals of home this season...Saturday's theft was Taylor's third career steal of home with Tacoma, the most of any Rainier since 2005 and only the second Rainier to tally multiple steals of home (also: Hunter Brown, from 2005-06)...Taylor is the only Rainier since 2005 to record multiple steals of home in a single season...Taylor's three steals of home are tied for the most by a PCL player since 2005, one of five to do so (also: Ben Copeland - accomplished from 2008-10, Nolan Fontana - 2015-19, Rey Fuentes - 2015-17 and Jonathan Villar 2015-22).

+PACK-MAN: OF Spencer Packard drove in five RBI in Saturday's 9-7 victory over Oklahoma City, his second game with at least five RBI this season (also: May 28, career-high six)...Packard's five RBI out of the ninth spot in the order are tied for the second-most by a PCL hitter this season, trailing only Chad Wallach's eight RBI on June 24 (two grand slams)...Packard's five RBI are the most for a Rainier out of the nine-hole this season and tied for the most by a Rainier since 2005, done seven times, most recently by Riley Unroe on September 23, 2023...Packard recorded a triple and a home run in the game, just the fifth time since 2005 a Rainier in the ninth spot in the lineup recorded a triple and a home run in the same game, last done by Ian Miller on April 15, 2019.

-BEN'S BASHING IN AUGUST: Since he was optioned to Tacoma on July 31, INF Ben Williamson has been on a tear, hitting .362 (17x47) with one double, one triple, three home runs, 14 RBI and eight walks to eight strikeouts...following his 2-for-3 game on Friday, he boosted his August OPS to 1.073, the highest of any month in his career...his .456 on-base percentage in August is also the best of any month in his career, while his .617 slugging percentage is the second-best, trailing the .625 he slugged in July of 2023...Williamson's five steals this month are also tied for the most in a month in his career.
+BEN'S BASHING IN AUGUST: Since he was optioned to Tacoma on July 31, INF Ben Williamson has been on a tear, hitting .392 (20x51) with one double, one triple, four home runs, 15 RBI and eight walks to eight strikeouts...following his 3-for-4 game on Saturday, he boosted his August OPS to 1.161, the highest of any month in his career...his .475 on-base percentage in August is also the best of any month in his career, as his is .686 slugging percentage...Williamson's six steals this month are also the most in a month in his career.

 TAVERAS TAKING OFF: OF Leody Taveras stole two more bases on Friday night, following his career-high three stolen bases on Thursday night, his second game with three steals this season (also: July 31 at Sugar Land)...Taveras is the second Rainier (Leo Rivas - July 30-31) and the fourth different player in the PCL this season to steal multiple bases in consecutive games this season...Taveras is 20-for-21 in stolen base attempts with Tacoma this year and has been successful in each of his last 19...the last time he was caught stealing came June 20 against Albuquerque...since June 21, Taveras' 19 steals are the most in the minor leagues without getting caught.

-AND THE RAINIERS KEEP RUNNING, RUNNING: The Rainiers stole three more bases on Friday night, their fourth consecutive game with multiple steals...it's Tacoma's third multi-stolen base streak of at least four games this season, no other PCL team has done that more than twice...the Rainiers are one of two PCL teams to have a longer streak with multiple steals, doing so in six-straight games from July 29-August 3...the Salt Lake Bees (six games, July 26-August 1) are the only other PCL team with a streak longer than four games... dating back to July 29, the Rainiers have stolen 70 bases in 78 attempts, the second-most steals among full-season teams, trailing St. Lucie's 71 steals...the next-closest Triple-A team in that time is Las Vegas, who have stolen 48 bases in 52 attempts.
+AND THE RAINIERS KEEP RUNNING, RUNNING: The Rainiers stole four more bases on Saturday night, their fifth consecutive game with multiple steals...it's Tacoma's second multi-stolen base streak of at least five games this season, no other PCL team has done it more than once...the Rainiers are one of two PCL teams to have a five-game streak with multiple steals, doing so in six-straight games from July 29-August 3...the Salt Lake Bees (six games, July 26-August 1) are the only other PCL team with a streak longer than five games... dating back to July 29, the Rainiers have stolen 74 bases in 82 attempts, the most steals in the minor leagues in that time...the next-closest Triple-A team in that time is Las Vegas, who have stolen 49 bases in 53 attempts.

-MARLOWE IS MASHING: After he was activated off the Injured List on July 22, OF Cade Marlowe started off hitting 3-for-17...since July 29 (19 games), Marlowe is hitting .367 (22x60) with eight doubles, one home run, 13 RBI and 11 walks, sporting a .990 OPS...in that time, Marlowe ranks third in in the league in doubles, seventh in batting average and eighth with a .440 on-base percentage...

-FORD FINDS A WAY: With his third-inning single on Friday night, Harry Ford extended his on-base streak to 23 games...over his 23-game streak, Ford is hitting .284 (25x88) with four doubles and seven home runs, driving in 23 with a .991 OPS...Ford is one of two players in the PCL this season (EL Paso's Yonathan Perlaza) to record multiple 20-game on-base streaks...since July 23, Ford's seven home runs are tied for the fourth-most in the league, his 23 RBI are the third-most in the PCL and ranks fifth with a 1.054 OPS...in August, eight of his 13 hits have gone for extra bases (three doubles and five home runs).
+FORD FINDS A WAY: With his third-inning walk on Saturday night, Harry Ford extended his on-base streak to 24 games, tied for the longest streak by a Rainier this season (Tyler Locklear, 24G, June 27-active)...over his 24-game streak, Ford is hitting .275 (25x91) with four doubles and seven home runs, driving in 23 with a .966 OPS...Ford is one of two players in the PCL this season (EL Paso's Yonathan Perlaza) to record multiple 20-game on-base streaks...since July 23, Ford's seven home runs are tied for the fifth-most in the league, his 23 RBI are the sixth-most in the PCL and ranks fourth with a 1.022 OPS...in August, eight of his 13 hits have gone for extra bases (three doubles and five home runs).

-MARINERS UPDATE: The Mariners hung on for a 3-2 win over the Athletics on Friday night...Bryan Woo earned his 11th win of the season with 7.0 innings of one-hit baseball, striking out seven...the lone hit he allowed was a home run to Brent Rooker in the first inning...all three Seattle runs scored on solo home runs from Eugenio Suárez in the fifth inning, then Josh Naylor and Jorge Polanco in the seventh inning...Andres Muñoz allowed one run on three hits in the ninth, but was able to finish off his 30th save of the season in the win.
+MARINERS UPDATE: The Mariners fell 2-1 in 10 innings to the Athletics on Saturday night, collecting three hits in the loss...Randy Arozarena accounted for Seattle's lone run, hitting a solo home run in the sixth inning...George Kirby logged a quality start, throwing 6.0 innings of one-run baseball, striking out three in the no-decision.

 - Tacoma Rainiers Game Notes - vs. Oklahoma City - Tacoma Rainiers